suixinsuo/olympus-protocol/docs/GettingStarted.md

 To cover the changes we've made, we need to:
 _ Add test cases.
-_ Test it on a testnet, for example Kovan.
+_ Test it on a testnet, for example, Kovan.

 ## Adding test cases.